-There are various reasons why you might need to work with an interpreter; a professional who facilitates communication between speakers of different languages.
-Whether you seek to reach a larger audience at your conference; provide healthcare to those with limited English proficiency; or communicate in a legal setting – the reasons to use an interpreter are vast.
+There are various reasons why you might need to work with a video remote interpreter; a professional who facilitates communication between speakers of different languages.
+Whether you seek to reach a larger audience at your conference; provide healthcare to those with limited English proficiency; communicate in a legal setting; or communicate in ASL – the reasons to use an interpreter are vast.
 Interpreting companies provide services from highly skilled and qualified linguists; who are able to bridge the language barrier, no matter what the setting or reason.

 Often, interpreting takes place in a face-to-face situation with all parties present.
 However, it is also possible to use interpreting services when the interpreter is not there in person.
 This is possible through either: telephonic interpreting or video remote interpreting services (VRI).